Sign Up

 dose (mg/kg)/Peak concentration (mg/L)

-3.5 - 1.5 (mg/L) =
+3.5 - 1.5 (mg/L) = 2.0 mg/L peak concentration

-Volume of distribution (mL/kg) =
+Volume of distribution (Vd) = 1.25 (L/kg)

 Dose adjustments are dependent upon knowledge of the volume of distribution.
 If the desired peak concentration is 6.0 mg/L, and the same trough level occurs after the current dose, the volume of distribution can be used to calculate the appropriate change in the next dose to reach the desired concentration.

-Half-life describes the time it takes for the serum concentration of a drug to decrease by one-half of its original concentration.
-Half-life may be influenced by other drugs, tissue perfusion, and organ function (Mansoor & Mahabadi, 2019).
+The half-life of a drug describes the time it takes for the serum concentration of a drug to decrease by one-half, or 50%, of its original concentration (Mansoor & Mahabadi, 2019).

-t1/2 = .693 x
+Half-Life or t1/2 (hours) = 0.693 x =

-Clearance refers to the amount of drug cleared from the bloodstream per unit of time.
-The clearance of a drug depends on many factors, including the volume of distribution, the half-life, the physiologic status of the patient, blood flow to the organs, organ function, and the properties of the drug itself.
 In clinical practice, clearance is generally referred to as linear or nonlinear.
 For a drug whose clearance follows linear pharmacokinetics, an increase in the dose will proportionately and predictably increase the serum proportional to the drug concentration achieved at a steady state.
 The majority of drugs used in neonates follow this type of elimination.

 A drug that follows nonlinear pharmacokinetics may rapidly raise serum concentration in response to a small increase in dose.
 This unpredictable dose-response is a result of enzyme saturation in the liver.
 Elimination now becomes dose-dependent.
 All drugs cleared hepatically follow nonlinear pharmacokinetics; however, elimination may appear linear over the therapeutic range and change to nonlinear elimination when levels exceed the therapeutic range.
 An increase in dose yields a predictable increase in serum concentration unless the serum concentration exceeds what is normally considered therapeutic.

-Steady-state refers to the point in time at which, for each dosing interval, the patient is receiving the same amount of drug that is being excreted by the body; the rate of drug administration equals the rate of drug elimination.
 In clinical practice, the steady-state is achieved after about four to five half-lives of the drug have passed.
-Although drug concentrations will be the same after each dose at a steady-state, constant drug concentration does not define a steady state.
+Although drug concentrations will be the same after each dose at a steady-state, constant drug concentration does not define a steady state (Guzman, 2020).
 The loading dose may lead to rapid attainment of constant circulating drug concentrations, but drug equilibration continues among body compartments for at least five half-lives.
-The collection of the drug eliminated from the body or sampling of tissue compartments will reveal this continued equilibrium.
-The time required to reach steady-state concentration depends on the elimination rate, which is inversely related to the half-life.
-Concentration increases with increasing infusion rate or dose and decreases with a larger distribution volume.
-Doubling the infusion rate doubles the steady-state concentration, but the time to reach the steady-state concentration remains constant (Guzman, 2020).
+The collection of the drug eliminated from the body or sampling of tissue compartments will reveal this continued equilibrium (Guzman, 2020).

 Therapeutic Drug Monitoring